BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

 pages provide a similar experience, but with the additional of writing code in C and understanding the process behind that.

+## TODO

+- Why is a card 16MiB when we're not using anywhere near that?
+-

 ## Compatibility

 There are quite a few versions of the RPi these days.
 This part of the tutorial supports the